duncan-ross/Predictive-Models-for-Dengue-Fever-Tracking/README.md

 # Predictive Models for Dengue Fever Tracking in Latin American Countries
-Duncan Ross
+Duncan Ross<br />
-College of Engineering, University of Florida
+College of Engineering, University of Florida<br />
-Advisor: Sabahi, Sima; Department of Industrial & Systems Engineering
+Advisor: Sabahi, Sima; Department of Industrial & Systems Engineering<br />

 ## About
 This is the codebase for my undergraduate thesis project.
 The published paper can be found [link](https://ufdc.ufl.edu/AA00085594/00001).